 The fact is, running a small business is a massive undertaking.
 It requires a lot of time, energy and ingenuity.
 And it only gets harder as you scale.

-This might not be a problem for big businesses, who have massive amounts of capital and large teams.
+This might not be a problem for big businesses, who have massive amounts of capital and large sales teams.
 But when you’re a small business, you’re dealing with finite time and resources.
 You can’t afford to write hundreds of personalized emails or create dozens of invoice documents from scratch every week.
 If you did, you’d have no time left for client projects or for your personal life.

 And the CRMs that consistently rank among the best CRMs for small business also offer a few unique bells and whistles of their own.

-Non-negotiable CRM Features
+Non-Negotiable CRM Features